Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching Arrangements

-- This paper is only taught on the Invercargill campus.
+This paper is only taught on the Southland campus.

 The paper includes a practicum component in local schools.